(Greek > Latin: [originally, Academus/Akademus, a name of a hero in Greek mythology; then it became a gymnasium near Athens where Plato taught])

 Now academies generally exist as private-secondary schools, military institutions; as art, literary, and scientific societies; and institutions in the entertainment world.
 According to John Ayto, the more general meanings "college, place of training" derive from French.

-4. The academic community; especially, scholars at colleges and universities.
+4. The academic community: An academy consists especially of, scholars at colleges and universities.

-5. An association or institution for the advancement of art, literature, or science; such as, the National Academy of Arts and Letters is one example of such an affiliation.
+5. An association or institution for the advancement of art, literature, or science: The National Academy of Arts and Letters is one example of such an affiliation.

 6. A group of authorities and leaders in a field of scholarship, art, etc.: An academy can be a body of people who are often permitted to determine standards, specify methods, and to look down on or object to new ideas.